ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 After retrieving the AS address, the Client sends two Authorisation Requests to the AS for the KDC and the Broker, respectively.

-Note that the AS authorises:

-1. What endpoints are allowed to Publish or Subscribe to the Broker.
-2. What endpoints are allowed to access to which topic(s).
+Note that the AS authorises what topics a Client is allowed to Publish or Subscribe to the Broker, which means authorising which application and security groups a Client can join.
+This is because being able to publish or subscribe to a topic at the Broker is considered as being part of an application group.
+As this profile secures the message contents, an application group may be a part of a security group, or can be associated to multiple security groups.
+Therefore, a Client MUST send Authorization Requests for both.

 Both requests include the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):

-* 'scope', containing the topic identifiers, that the Client wishes to access
+* 'scope', containing the group identifiers, that the Client wishes to access
 * 'audience', an identifier, corresponding to either the KDC or the Broker.
 Other additional parameters can be included if necessary, as defined in
 {{I-D.ietf-ace-oauth-authz}}.

+It must be noted that for pub-sub brokers, the scope represents pub-sub topics i.e., the application group.
+On the other hand, for the KDC, the scope represents the security group.
+If there is a one-to-one mapping between the application group and the security group, the client uses the same scope for both requests.
+If there is not a one-to-one mapping, the correct policies regarding both sets of scopes MUST be available to the AS.
+To be able to join the right security group associated with requested application groups (i.e., pub-sub topics), the client The client MUST ask for the correct scopes in its Authorization Requests.
+How the client discovers the (application group, security group) association is out of scope of this document.
+ToDo: Check OSCORE Groups with the CoRE Resource Directory to see if it applies.

 The 'scope' parameter is encoded as follows, where 'gname' is treated as topic identifier or filter.